evanlucas/learnyoumongo/exercises/remove/problem.md

 This lesson involves removing a document with the given `_id`.

+The database name will be accessible via `process.argv[2]`.

-The collection name will be passed as the first argument to your script.
+The collection name will be passed as the second argument to your script.

-The `_id` will be passed as the second argument to your script.
+The `_id` will be passed as the third argument to your script.

 -----------------------------------------------------------
 ## HINTS